SD › Italy › Milan › Best Hotels

-Built in 1863 and packed with history, the refined Grand Hotel in Milan is ideally situated near the city’s best shopping district.
+Built in 1863, the refined and histoic Grand Hotel in Milan is ideally situated near the city’s best shopping district.
 Roman columns dot the lobby (there’s an authentic piece of Roman-era wall in the hotel’s basement), and the rooms feature period furnishings, parquet floors, and marble bathrooms.
 The elegant Verdi Suite was the composer’s home for 27 years, writing masterpiece operas that would later be performed at the La Scala theater next door.
 There’s a formal restaurant along with the more casual (but still exceptional) greenhouse-like Caruso Room, along with a sophisticated bar located in the main lobby.
 Conveniently located next to Montenapoleone Metro Station.